MarcoAnteghini/In-Pero/README.md

-# In-Pero - Prediction of protein sub-peroxisomal localisation using deep learning embeddings and Logistic Regression.
+# In-Pero - Prediction of sub-peroxisomal localisation using deep learning embeddings and logistic regression.